andreea21ungureanu/sylvera-test/README.md

 ### Data Handling
 The data comes from [https://pm25.lass-net.org/API-1.0.0/project/all/](https://pm25.lass-net.org/API-1.0.0/project/all/).

-The pages are statically rendered since the data is updated infrequently.
-This means that the pages are cached.
+The fetch requests are cached using the Next.js data cache.
+The revalidation period is set to 24 hours to ensure the data updates from the API infrequently.

 ### Error
 Error handling is set for two main cases: